gammarf/grf_sphinx/server.rst

 Server
 ******

 This section covers basic server structure and usage from a user perspective.
 The server is free to use and anyone can create their own clusters.
 To access the server navigate to https://kcgrf.gammarf.io and create an account.
-While creating an account, be sure to specify the same cluster name as other stations you want to work with (share information with and track).
+While creating an account, be sure to specify the same cluster name as other stations you want to work with.

 Organization